-If one or more fuel injectors go bad on your GM 2.2L equipped vehicle, they will set the dreaded misfire codes: P0300, P0301, P0302, P303, P0304 and fuel injector codes (although this is not an absolute truth, since you could have one bad fuel injector and No codes).
+If one or more fuel injectors go bad on your GM 2.2L equipped vehicle, they'll usually set the dreaded misfire codes: P0300, P0301, P0302, P303, P0304.
+In some instances, the PCM might set a specific fuel injector code alerting you of the specific fuel injector it thinks is bad.

-This article will show you how to do an easy resistance test with a multimeter to test for a bad fuel injector.
-This article is a part of a series of misfire condition troubleshooting articles for your 2.2L GMC, Chevy or Pontiac equipped car or pick up.
-The starting point of this testing series is: How To Diagnose Misfire Codes (GM 2.2L).
+This tutorial is a part of a series of engine cylinder misfire troubleshooting tutorials for your 2.2L GMC, Chevy or Pontiac equipped car or pick up.
+The starting point of this series is: How To Diagnose Misfire Codes (GM 2.2L).

 Tools You'll Need: